glessard/swift-atomics/README.md

 # swift-atomics [![Build Status](https://travis-ci.org/glessard/swift-atomics.svg?branch=master)](https://travis-ci.org/glessard/swift-atomics)
-Some atomic functions made available to Swift thanks to Clang
+Some atomic functions made available to Swift 3.1 and up, thanks to Clang

 The atomic functions available in `/usr/include/libkern/OSAtomic.h` are quite limiting in Swift, due to the type system.
 Furthermore, some simple things such as a synchronized load or a synchronized store are not immediately available.
 On top of that, they have now been deprecated.